mc1517/BusinessAnalyticsCourse/README.md

   - gwidgets, RGtk2, MissingDataGUI
   - foreign, jsonlite, curl, RCurl, rvest, Rcpp, XML, twitteR
   - xtable
-  - classifly, clusterfly, meifly, LCA, LDAvis
+  - classifly, clusterfly, meifly, LCA, LDAvis, nullabor

 * Weka ? -- perhaps just mention that software other than R exists.
 It is too much to get them to learn more than one language in this unit.